cocotb/cocotb/docs/source/quickstart.rst

 as long as the function name is discoverable by pytest, e.g. by prefixing the function with the ``test_`` prefix.
 Refer to the `pytest <https://pytest.org>`_ documentation for a more comprehensive guide.

-To run the cooctb test runner with pytest:
+To run the cocotb test runner with pytest:

 .. code-block:: bash